This post may contain affiliate links. Please read our disclosure policy.

 • Serve with maple syrup or make into sandwiches filling with cream cheese and whatever other fillings you desire.

-• *Allow to cool, place in a ziploc bag, label and freeze.
-When ready, place in toaster oven or oven at 300 and heat for 10 minutes or until heated through.
+• To Freeze: Allow to cool, flash freeze in an even layer and then place in a ziploc bag.
+Label and freeze for up to 4 months.
+When ready, place in toaster oven or oven at 300°F and heat for 10 minutes or until heated through.

 Nutrition